Should I bring a computer?

 What else will I need?

-If you would like to connect your PC or device to our network via a hard line connection, you are responsible for supplying your own ethernet cable.
-Cables can be purchased from The Citadel Bookstore.
+If you would like to connect your PC or device to our network via a hard line connection, you are responsible for supplying your own ethernet cable and possibly laptop adapter.
+Cables and adapters can be purchased from The Citadel Bookstore.
 It is also recommended that cadets bring a surge-protector to protect equipment from damage during power surges and inclement weather.